A few thoughts and ideas on kindness

 Winnicott believed that infants and children do not need perfect but good enough parenting, a responsive caregiver, who pays attention to the baby’s needs and is not fearful or impatient with the infant’s distress or aggression.
 His notion of a holding environment, as described in the podcast, is “both literal holding and kind of metaphorical, emotional, psychological holding where the caregiver could survive the child’s distress…” In the book mentioned above Winnicott allows us to see what a holding environment could look like.

-Heinz Kohut (1913 – 1981) moved his focus from Freud’s internal drive states to a more relational stance that focused on ideas of cohesion and mirroring.
+Heinz Kohut (1913 – 1981) moved his focus from Freud’s internal drive states to a more relational stance.
 Rick mentions that Kohut explored how we express our subjective sense of self and how we feel felt by other people in different relationships.
-And one way that we do that is through mirroring, which is how parents and others respond to us, a smile, a nod, an encouraging gesture, feeling like we are valued and like our inner life is seen and affirmed by them.
+And one way that we do that is through mirroring, which is how parents and others respond to us, a smile, a nod, an encouraging gesture, or other things that make us feel like we are valued and that our inner life is seen and affirmed by them.
 Healthy self-esteem requires supportive relationships.
 The question then that arises is whether these needs were met for a person when they were very young or did they feel more or less invisible, fearful even.
 Forrest says that “In the sense that we to a great extent become ourselves through our relationships, when we haven’t been supported adequately, we might need to “reckon with our developmental history a little bit…”

 The third person discussed in this school of thought on the podcast is Otto Kernberg, who focused on pathological narcissism and borderline conditions and pointed to the combination of unmet normal narcissistic needs, which when unmet in our earlier years, then “typically, in adulthood people either suppress and deny those normal narcissistic needs for mirroring, validation, joining, and cherishing and prizing,” or they develop a fragile ego and become angry and pathological narcissistic, constantly looking for a way to fill themselves up from the outside.
 In the case that the process described above in relation to Klein’s theory didn’t go so well, some people will deal with this, as Rick puts it, by “looking to others to get plugged in to their frame, their motherboard, to complete their sense of healthy person-ness, and that leads to often treating others as objects that are just plugins.
 And you know kind of what it feels like when you realize that you’re just sort of a plugin module into someone’s motherboard to enable them to maintain some kind of emotional equilibrium……”